WorklogWiz/timesheet/README.md

 cargo build --target x86_64-pc-windows-gnu
 ```

+## Installing the command line utility in your local environment

 **Note** This was the first entry I found on Google in June 2023.
 The Windows executable
 is rather large, so perhaps there is better way to do this.